-In April 2019, the Lead Agency Review process changed the sampling methodology utilized to identify transition cases.
+In April 2019, Lead Agency Review changed the sampling methodology utilized to identify transition cases.
 Instead of pulling a specific sample of people who have moved based on claims data, the Lead Agency Review team now looks for My Move plans for anyone within the overall sample that has moved during the review period.
 In shifting the sampling methodology utilized, the Lead Agency Review team hopes to gain better insights into lead agency practices in the facilitation of moves for individuals.

-Lead Agencies are provided information about which components of the My Move Plan were compliant or non-compliant for each of the transition cases that were reviewed.
+Because the lead agencies reviewed during this time period are smaller in program enrollment sizes, the total numbers of transition case files reviewed were as expected.
+Lead Agencies are provided information about which components of the My Move Plan were compliant/non-compliant for each of the transition cases that were reviewed.

 The nine counties reviewed during this quarter have demonstrated high compliance in program requirements across all the waiver programs.
-DHS issued corrective actions to 3 of the 9 counties.
+DHS issued corrective actions to only 3 of the 9 counties.
 The counties appear to have good procedures and practices in placed to disseminate policy and system change to their staff.
 In addition, five of nine counties work closely with each other as they share an inter-agency contracted public health assessment and case management for several of their programs.